apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the PLL settings to get that speed.

+        If the CPU speed changes, then so must the NOR and SDRAM initialization!

       2013-7-30:  I have been unable to execute this configuration from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this